bao-doan/angular-admin-bookshop/README.md

     + Add RegisterComponent with checking Password Confirm & checkbox.
     + Register to API function is available.
-    + Re-construct aside-menu to dropdown, Remove button for minified sidebar (because this is not necessary)
+    + Re-construct aside-menu to dropdown, Remove button for minified sidebar (because this is not necessary) admin 1.0.18 - Add get User info when logged in.

 <!-- ------------------------------------------------------------------------------------------------------ -->
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.